jillxoreilly/StatsCourseBook_2024/_build/html/_sources/Chapter0_PrepWork/MT_wk0_Colab.md

 You can use Google Colab to complete the course if you don't want to install Anaconda on your laptop, or if you can't do so (this would be the case if you have a Chromebook for example).
 You can also run Colab on tablets and even phone if you want to.

+In this section you will see how to:
+* Access ready-made example Jupyter Notebooks via Colab
+* Save our work to your Google Drive
+* Create your own Jupyter Notebbooks
+* Upload and read data files including those downloaded from Canvas

+Read through and check you can **complete the Exercise at the bottom of this page**

 ### Open an existing Notebook